 A common problem seen in pet bearded dragons is inappropriate supplementation with calcium and vitamins (especially vitamin D3) and minerals.
 Ask your veterinarian for specific recommendations about supplementing your pet's diet.

 What about water?

-Bearded dragons in the wild get most of the water they need from rain or morning dew on plants and the other food they eat; some do not seem to recognize a dish of water.
-Misting vegetable matter fed to pet bearded dragons is another way to help keep them hydrated.
-In addition, pet bearded dragons may be misted directly with water from a plant mister or soaked a few times a week, too, to ensure they are hydrated.
+Fresh water in a crock that will not easily tip over should be available at all times.
+Replace unused water daily.
+Wash and disinfect the water dish daily.
+Bearded dragons in the wild get most of the water they need from rain or morning dew on plants and the other foods they eat so some do not seem to recognize a dish of water.
+Misting or washing vegetable matter and leaving the items very wet can help your dragon stay hydrated.
+In addition, pet bearded dragons may be misted directly with water from a plant mister or soaked a few times a week for hydration.

 Different types of bearded dragons may have slightly different nutritional needs.
 Opinions vary regarding the most appropriate diet for captive bearded dragons and our knowledge and understanding of this subject continues to evolve.
 Please discuss your bearded dragon’s specific dietary needs (based on his age, weight, and health status) with a reptile-savvy veterinarian.